-In the first arts production, 10 students showcased a wayang kulit titled "Omadal Fights Corona" on January 18, 2022, during Iskul's Pentas Paluwak.
-The performance, narrated in the local Bajau language, depicted the danger of COVID-19 and ways to protect ourselves against it, through the story of Rendy and his friends in Omadal on how they plan to solve their lives that were impacted by the virus.
+10 students showcased a Wayang Kulit titled "Omadal Fights Corona" on January 18, 2022, during Iskul's Pentas Paluwak.
+The performance, narrated in the local Bajau language, depicted dangers of COVID-19 and ways to protect against it, through the story of Rendy and his friends on Omadal, and their plans to solve their lives that were impacted by the virus.

-During Pesta Bulan Paluwak on May 16, 2022, 13 students performed a sketch titled "Keluarga Atuk," illustrating the dangers of gluesniffing, a prevalent issue among stateless children in Omadal.
+During Pesta Bulan Paluwak on May 16, 2022, 13 students performed a sketch etitled "Keluarga Atuk," illustrating the dangers of glue-sniffing; a prevalent issue among stateless children in Omadal.
 Easily accessible in the Bajau Laut settlement, glue sniffing persists due to peer influence and hunger caused by financial constraints.
 The sketch aimed to address these challenges faced by the community.

 Iskul's youth in the content creation program produced four health-related videos.
 Two released on March 29, 2022, highlighted MySejahtera use and quarantine after testing positive for Covid-19.
-Another addressing gluesniffing went viral on social media on March 30, 2022.
+Another, addressing glue-sniffing, went viral on social media on March 30, 2022.
 The fourth video, dispelling vaccination myths, launched on September 9, 2022, targeting misconceptions within the stateless Bajau Laut community.
-These initiatives not only showcase the students' creativity but also extend their impact beyond the borders of Omadal.
+These initiatives showcase the students' creativity and extend their impact beyond the borders of Omadal.

 Students Health

 Ambassador Program

 Underscoring the transformative impact of our initiatives, Iskul proudly executed a two-day Students Health Ambassador Program from March 14 to 15, 2022.
-On the initial day, students were not only briefed on the program's objectives and importance but were also equipped with practical knowledge on the proper utilization of essential hygiene items, including hand and body soap, toothbrush and toothpaste, shampoo, and laundry soap.
-Guided by our dedicated teacher, the students were then entrusted with specific tasks for the upcoming workshop scheduled with their families.
+On the initial day, students were briefed on the program's objectives and importance and equipped with practical knowledge on proper utilisation of essential hygiene items (including hand and body soap, toothbrush and toothpaste, shampoo, and laundry soap).
+Guided by our dedicated teacher, students were entrusted with specific tasks for the upcoming workshops scheduled with their families.

-On March 15, the workshop unfolded with the active participation of approximately 50 individuals from 24 households.
-Serving as health advocates, our students took the lead in elucidating the critical importance of hygiene, particularly in the context of combating Covid-19, to their families and the broader community.
-They not only explained the correct usage of each hygiene item but also facilitated a question and answer session, fostering a deeper understanding among community members.
-The uniqueness of this program lies in the fact that our students assumed leadership roles by personally guiding and instructing their own family members on the proper use of these hygiene items.
+On March 15, the workshop unfolded with active participation of approximately 50 individuals from 24 households.
+Serving as health advocates, our students took the lead in explaining the importance of hygiene, particularly in the context of combating Covid-19, to their families and the broader community.
+They elaborated on the correct usage of each hygiene item and facilitated a question and answer session, fostering deeper health understanding among community members.

+The uniqueness of this program lies in the leadership roles that our students assumed by personally guiding and instructing their own family members on the proper use of hygiene items.
 This approach ensures that our students, through their active engagement, become leaders in championing hygiene practices within their households, contributing to a lasting impact on community well-being.

-Students Stepped Up to be Trained as First-Aider 15 students underwent a two-day basic first aid and CPR training led by Mr. Khairuddin, Director for Malaysian Red Crescent, Kuala Lumpur Chapter.
+Students Stepped Up to be Trained as First-Aider

+15 students underwent a two-day basic first aid and CPR training led by Mr. Khairuddin, Director for Malaysian Red Crescent, Kuala Lumpur Chapter.
 Now certified, these students serve as first aiders not only within the school but also in the wider Omadal community.
 Equipped with skills in basic first aid, drowning victim assistance, choking management, emergency lifting techniques, and CPR protocols, they play a vital role in enhancing community safety and preparedness.

-"I have to be honest, Iskul kids are fast learners when it comes to practical sessions, they easily pick up anything that is demoed by the trainers for the first time.
-And they are passionate to learn, I can tell you the difference compare to same age of community I taught in the Semenanjung". -Dr. Vivien How (UPM) Seaweed Cultivation and Health Awareness Program, Omadal Island, Sabah.
-Community Health Centre The Omadal Health Center, established in October 2023, marks the evolution of Iskul's initial first aid services.
+-Dr. Vivien How (UPM)

+Seaweed Cultivation and Health Awareness Program, Omadal Island, Sabah

+Community Health Centre

+The Omadal Health Center, established in October 2023, marks the evolution of Iskul's initial first aid services.
 It represents a significant stride towards improving healthcare accessibility for all communities on Omadal Island.
-This initiative has managed to give treatments to over 180 Omadal residents across citizenship.
+This initiative has managed to provide treatment to over 180 Omadal residents across citizenship by February 2024.